 SIAP Acoustics was asked to design an electronic acoustic architecture system that creates optimum acoustics for the wide range of the venue’s programming, and without having to compromise the dry natural acoustic that works so well for reinforced sound.
 Furthermore a surplus value of the system had to be simultaneous use of both installations in combination with each other to offer the audience and artists alike the best possible experience and ambience.

 The RT can be selected between 1.2 and 5.0 seconds in a number of steps (10) based on the just noticeable difference of about 10% between presets.
 This range includes presets for drama, piano, small, medium or large orchestra, vocal group and choir as well a convincing 5.0 second very reverberant cathedral acoustic.
-After try-outs by the European Brass Band Association is was decided to use this concert hall for the European Brass Band Championship 2020.
+All kinds of concerts and TV recordings had been taken place since the inauguration.